Maouxi/amazon-store-api-azure-devops-pipeline-extensions/readme.md

 ## Features

-- Authentication
-- Get the current update
+- Authentication and create update
 - Replace an apk
 - Commit the update

 ## Usage

-### Authenticiation task
+### Prepare task

 _Inputs_
 - clientId: Amazon submission API client id
 - clientSecret: Amazon submission API client secret
+- appId: The package name or app identifier for the app

 _Output_
 - AmazonAccessToken : Amazon submission API access token
+- AmazonEditId : Amazon AppStore editId

-Authentication to the submission API.
+Authentication to the submission API and get or create the current update.
 Need to be called once before other tasks in a job.

-The Amazon access token can be retrieve in any other tasks as a variable. `$(AmazonAppStoreAuthTask.AmazonAccessToken)`.
+The Amazon access token can be retrieve in any other tasks as a variable. `$(AmazonAppStorePrepareTask.AmazonAccessToken)`.

-### Create or Edit task

-_Prerequesite_

-- Need an access token provided by te Authentification task.

-_Inputs_
-- appId: The package name or app identifier for the app

-_Output_
-- AmazonEditId : Amazon AppStore editId

-Create or retrieve the current edit of the update.
-Need to be called before made changes to the update in the job.

-The Amazon edit id can be retrieve in any other tasks as a variable. `$(AmazonAppStoreEditTask.AmazonEditId)`.
+The Amazon edit id can be retrieve in any other tasks as a variable. `$(AmazonAppStorePrepareTask.AmazonEditId)`.

 ### Replace apk task

 _Prerequesite_

-- Need an access token provided by te authentification task.
-- Need an edit id provided by the create or edit task
+- Prepare task need to be run first

 _Inputs_
 - appId: The package name or app identifier for the app